AlexZadorojnyi/RusskayaKniga/README.md

-Русская Книга / Russkaya Kniga
+Русская Книга (Russkaya Kniga)
 ==============
-This is a single-page promotional website for a Russian bookstore in Richmond Hill, Ontario.
-The aim of this website is to provide information about the store, display promotional material, and showcase selected books and other items such as souvenirs and toys in various categories.
+This is a single-page promotional website for a Russian book store in Richmond Hill, Ontario.
+The aim of this website is to provide information about the business, display promotional material, and showcase selected books and other items to both Russian and English Speaking visitors.

 About
 --------------
-This website was build in such a way as to eliminate manual changing of the HTML markdown as much as possible.
-Thus all the non-permanent information on the website are stored in a database which is then injected into the HTML page.
+This website was built to eliminate manually changing the HTML markdown as much as possible.
+All non-permanent information on the website is stored in a database and is then injected into the HTML file using AngularJS.
 This makes the website easy to maintain and change as time goes on.
+This website also uses responsive web design and will change depending on the medium it is viewed on.

 Built With
 --------------